sanskrit/learnsanskrit.org/content/guide/nominals-1/i-and-u-stems.md

 feminine stems.

 Now we will learn about the family of {s-dfn -i} and {s-dfn -u} stems.
 These stems can be masculine, feminine, or neuter.
-So they can appear in any of the three genders.
+That is,  they can appear in any of the three genders.

 {h Basic {s -i} stems}